ryan258/mern-stack-blog/README.md

 - REQUEST FIND ARTICLE BY ID
 - REQUEST ARTICLE BY ID AND UPDATE
 - REQUEST ARTICLE BY ID AND DELETE IT

+## Develop the Client Side

+Use create-react-app to create the client folder

+Use two terminals:

+- in root: node server.js
+- in client: yarn start